oddluck/limnoria-plugins/README.md

 return song lyrics by artist, song title from lyric-api.herokuapp.com

-TriviaTime
+Jeopardy

-See jeopardy branch for using jservice.io (156,800+ Jeopardy! questions) as trivia source
+TrivaTime reconfigured to use jservice.io (156,800+ Jeopardy! questions) as trivia source

 Weed